mendhak/mendhak.github.io/posts/2026-05-16-linux-undervolt-gpu.md

 Notice that the first part of undervolting is just reducing the voltage but keeping nearly the same clock speeds.

 Here is the curve I ended up with after following the video and benchmarking for stability.
-Pay attention to the point at which the curve is flattened.
+Pay attention to the numbers at the point at which the curve is flattened.

 ![MSI Afterburner voltage curve showing 2782 MHz frequency at 850 mVs](/assets/images/linux-undervolt-gpu/001.png "MSI Afterburner voltage curve")

+The numbers I ended up with are:

+* `2782 MHz` clock frequency
+* `850 mV` voltage
-From the screenshot it can be seen: `2782 MHz` clock frequency, at `850 mV`.
-This is a `+581 MHz` boost in clock speed for free, and with a much lower voltage than the stock `1.05 V`.
+* `+581 MHz` boost in clock speed for free

-In the main MSI Afterburner window I have set the memory clock to `+2000`.
+* Memory clock set to `+2000` (in the main MSI Afterburner window)

+All this at a much lower voltage than the stock `1.05 V`.

+That's it for undervolting.
+It's a good idea to save these settings to a slot, in case I want to experiment with even lower voltages.
+If at any point things feel unstable, I can just hit a working preset or the reset button and go back to defaults.

 ## Linux - use LACT